AB DAO And Bitget Launch Dual Reward Campaign, Distributing $2.6M Worth Of $AB Globally

 In addition to this incentive campaign, AB DAO and Bitget will jointly execute a global co-marketing initiative, with a focus on key markets such as Southeast Asia, Europe, the Middle East, and North America.
 This partnership aims to expand AB's visibility and presence across the global Web3 ecosystem.

 The initiative marks a key milestone in AB DAO's global expansion strategy.
-Moving forward, AB DAO will continue to onboard new trading platforms and ecosystem partners, accelerating the development of an open and inclusive Web3 infrastructure.
+Moving forward, AB DAO will continue to onboard new trading platforms and ecosystem partners, accelerating the development of an open, transparent, and inclusive Web3 infrastructure.

 AB DAO's Mission: Empower 100 Million People Worldwide to Hold $AB